 Vinod K. Tewary, Rebecca C. Quardokus, Frank W. DelRio

-A Greens function (GF) method is developed for interpreting scanning probe microscopy (SPM) measurements on new two-dimensional (2D) materials.
-GFs for the Laplace/Poisson nist-equations are calculated by using a virtual source method for two separate cases of a finite material containing a rectangular defect and a hexagonal defect.
-The prescribed boundary values are reproduced almost exactly by the calculated GFs.
-It is suggested that the GF is not just a mathematical artefact but a basic physical characteristic of material systems, which can be measured directly by SPM for 2D solids.
-This should make SPM an even more powerful technique for characterization of 2D materials.
+A Greens function based mathematical model is developed for interpreting the scanning probe microscopy (SPM) measurements on the new two-dimensional materials.
+The Greens functions for the Laplace/Poisson nist-equations subject to the Dirichlet boundary conditions are calculated by using a virtual source method and applied to two separate cases of a material containing a rectangular antidot and another one containing a hexagonal antidot.
+It is shown that the boundary values are reproduced almost exactly in the virtual source method.
+It is suggested that SPM can directly yield the values of the Greens function, which should make the SPM an even more powerful technique for electrostatic and thermal characterization of two-dimensional materials.